 Medical herbalist Daniela Turley serves up her personal recipe for cold-fighting fire cider.

-Since cold and flu season is sneaking up, I asked her if I could share the ingredients of her homemade fire cider, the spicy homeopathic tonic that helps thwart infections before they take you down.
+Since cold and flu season is upon us, I asked her if I could share the ingredients of her homemade fire cider recipe, the spicy homeopathic tonic that helps boost the immune system naturally and thwart infections before they take you down.
 Whip up a batch the next time you’re in the kitchen.

 Fire Cider Recipe

 - 3 chili peppers of any degree of heat

 - 2 tsp black pepper

 - 1 red onion, skin removed

 - Chop all fresh ingredients and add to a clean jar with cinnamon stick and lemon juice and zest.